jkpl/mysimplehomepage/README.md

     ...

 The `---` line acts as a separator for the page metadata and the page body.
+Everything before the separator is interpreted in the program's configuration parser, and the rest is interpreted as Markdown.

+The string in the beginning of line till character `:` is interpreted as a key.
+The string following the `:` character is interpreted as its value.
+If you want your values in multiple lines, start the next line with two spaces.
+The parser first tries to interpret the accumulated value as a JSON value, and then as a string value if that fails.

-Everything before the separator is interpreted as a JSON object, and the rest is interpreted as Markdown.
-You can add pretty much any JSON data you want, but just be sure you have atleast specified an ID for the page.
-If you don't specify a template, the template named `default` is used.
-The JSON object is passed to the template engine when the page is rendered.
-Here's a full list of what you have access to in the templates:
+You can write pretty much any data to your page configurations but be sure to have atleast an `id` for each page.
+If you don't specify a `template`, the template named `default` is used.

+Once the configuration has been parsed, the configurations are passed to the template engine as a JavaScript object when the page is rendered.
+Here's a full list of what you have access to in the templates:;

 * **site**: site wide data (`sitedata` in the configuration file)
 * **allpages**: all the pages with their metadata and body intact